jgorset/fandjango/README.md

 * `issued_at` - A datetime object describing when the token was issued.
 * `expires_at` - A datetime object describing when the token expires (or `None` if it doesn't)

-If the client has not authorized your application, `request.facebook_user` is set to `False`.
+If the client has not authorized your application or the signed request is missing, `request.facebook_user` is `None`.

 You can require a client to authorize your application before accessing a view with the `facebook_authorization_required` decorator.